-Where there are extenuating circumstances for an application being received after the closing date for applications, and it is before the Governing Board have established their list of pupils to be admitted, then it will be considered alongside all the others.
+Where there are extenuating circumstances for an application being received after the closing date for applications (15th January 2025), and it is before the Governing Board have established their list of pupils to be admitted (12th March 2025), then it will be considered alongside all the others.

-Otherwise, applications which are received after the closing date will be considered after all the others, and placed on the waiting list in order according to the criteria.
+Otherwise, applications which are received after the national closing date (15th January 2025) will be considered after all the others, and placed on the waiting list in order according to the criteria.